salesforce/lwc/docs/proposals/error-code-system-2-mimic-assembly-script.md

 **1.** As with [proposal #1](https://github.com/salesforce/lwc/blob/master/docs/proposals/error-code-system.md) , an assert statement will be replaced with invariant( condition, errorMessage, arguments )

-**2.** errorMessage - will refer to a compiled script file typescript.Diagnostics or whatever name we choose, which will contain objects with error specific information, such as error text, code, arguments array ex:
+**2.** errorMessage - will refer to a compiled script file DiagnosticCode or whatever name we choose, which will contain objects with error specific information, such as error text, code, arguments array ex:
 ```
 {
     "message" : "Invalid {$type} specified by {$functionName}!"